George W. Price

-George W. Price, Jr. (c.
+George W. Price Jr. (c.
 1843 – October 22, 1901) was a laborer, sailor, and politician in North Carolina.
 An African American, he served in the North Carolina House of Representatives and North Carolina Senate during the Reconstruction era.

 Enslaved from birth in North Carolina, he worked as a plasterer to build a number of Wilmington landmarks, including the Bellamy Mansion and Thalian Hall.
 In 1862, along with William B. Gould and others, Price ran from slavery and joined the U. S Navy.
 After Emancipation, Price was elected state representative and senator from New Hanover County, North Carolina.

 Prior to the Civil War, Price was enslaved by George Benticott.
 During a rainy night on September 21, 1862, Price escaped with seven other enslaved men (Note: They included William B. Gould, Joseph Hall, Andrew Hall, John Mackey, Charles Gile, John Mitchell, and William Chance.) by rowing a small boat 28 nmi down the Cape Fear River.
 Just as the dawn was breaking, they rushed out into the Atlantic Ocean near Fort Caswell.
 There, the USS Cambridge of the Union blockade picked them up as contraband.
 Though they had no way of knowing it, within an hour and a half of their rescue President Abraham Lincoln convened a meeting of his cabinet to finalize plans to issue the Emancipation Proclamation.

 Price enlisted into the United States Navy on board the Cambridge, but may have later deserted.
 (Note: Gould records in his diary that "George P---e" was one of three men who deserted.)
 He corresponded with William B. Gould throughout the war.
 After the war, Price grew to have considerable influence within the Black and Republican communities and was elected to the North Carolina House of Representatives from 1869-1870 and the North Carolina Senate from 1870 to 1872.

 Price was known as an orator, and frequently spoke at ceremonies around North Carolina.
 In 1881, he led a Black delegation to Washington D.C. where they protested the unfair distribution of federal jobs to President James A. Garfield.

 Early life

 George W. Price Jr. was born in 1843 or 1844.
 Enslaved in his youth, Price worked as a plasterer under his father, who, though enslaved, was a popular minister in the Wilmington area.
+In their capacity as plasterers they may have performed work on Bellamy Mansion and Thalian Hall.